praveenkumaran46/devops-git-basics/README.md

 I am an EEE Graduate
-with 4 yrs of experience in Infra Support
-Currently pursuing Devops in EMC
+with 4 yrs of experience in Infra Support currently pursuing Devops in EMC